-Section 3: After the impeachment committee meets with said member and their findings affirm their knowledge of a Constitutional violation, the voting members of the impeachment committee (i.e. all members of the committee except the Principal and/or his/her designee, and the ASB Advisor) will vote on whether on not to impeach the said member should be removed from office.
+Section 3: After the impeachment committee meets with said member and their findings affirm their knowledge of a Constitutional violation, the voting members of the impeachment committee (i.e. all members of the committee except the Principal and/or his/her designee, and the ASB Advisor and the ASB President) will vote on whether or not to impeach the said member and remove he/she from office.
 If the findings of the committee affirm a Constitutional violation, the committee shall vote to impeach the said member.
 A majority vote of the committee is needed to remove the said member from office.